-You just need two ingredients and 10 minutes to make this decadent chocolate sauce.
+You just need two ingredients and 10 minutes to make this easy Hot Fudge Sauce.
 It’s perfect for serving on top of ice cream!

 - You’ll need heavy cream (also called heavy whipping cream or just whipping cream).

 - You’ll also need chocolate chips.
-I used semi-sweet, but you could use dark chocolate chips, bittersweet chips, or even white chocolate chips.
+I used semi-sweet, but any chocolate chips work here.

 First, warm the cream in a saucepan over medium heat.
 Take it off the heat as soon as you see bubbles start to come up around the edges of the pan.
 Any further and the cream will begin to get a film on the top and overheat.
 We don’t want that.